komietty/unity-simplex/README.md

 ## Usage

-This library is based on Unity.Mathematics SIMD library, be sure to install them beforehand.
+This library is based on Unity.Mathematics SIMD library, be sure to install them beforehand (ver 1.1.0).

 ## License
 [MIT](LICENSE)